-How can you reconcile King’s?
+How can can can can can you reconcile King’s?
 Its royal patron and its revolutionary spirit; the dignified Renaissance Chapel with its world-class choir and the Bunker famed for its grotty techno nights; our Chaplain singing on stage with drag queen Courtney Act.
 King’s is contradictory and the King’s Affair was born out of dissonance, but this year we celebrate our college in all of its diversity as one harmonic, melodic universe.

 Join us on Wednesday the 20th of June on the grounds of our iconic college for one last night in paradise.
 Brave the infernal depths of the ‘sweaty techno hellhole’ that is the Bunker (TCS, 2017) and lounge in beatific bliss in the empyrean acoustics of the Chapel.
 Expect a range of stellar acts and entertainments across our many stages, with something to suit any taste - and plenty to taste amongst our array of divine libations.